 The good news is, we at Sango Family Dentistry happen to offer the most popular and favorable approach to restorations – dental implants!
 Out of all the other options available, only implants are capable of replacing the visible portion of the teeth and its support underneath.
 As a result, patients can avail of a restorative procedure that is the closest thing to natural teeth.
-Our practice offers both endosteal and subperiosteal implants to provide more patients a second chance for their smiles.
+Our practice offers both endosteal and subperiosteal implants to provide more patients with a second chance for their smiles.

-The concept of restoring the overall structure of a lost tooth may seem new, but believe it or not, it actually existed during the ancient times.
+The concept of restoring the overall structure of a lost tooth may seem new, but believe it or not, it actually existed during ancient times.
 Curious?
 Read on!